 DMAHS contracts with an independent evaluator, the Rutgers Center for State Health Policy (CSHP) to holistically assess the impact of the demonstration.
-CSHP is currently drafting an interim evaluation of the impacts of the demonstration during the current (2017 - 2022) demonstration period.
-This report will be submitted to CMS concurrent with the submission of the final 1115 renewal application.
-While this report is not yet complete, key preliminary findings are summarized below.
+An interim evaluation of the impacts of the demonstration during the current (2017 - 2022) demonstration period is attached to this submission as Attachment 2; an interim evaluation of the substance use disorder elements of the demonstration is attached as Attachment 3.
+Key preliminary findings are summarized below.

 - Evidence to date generally supports that New Jersey's managed care delivery system has reduced program expenditures, while improving access to and quality of care. - Evidence to date generally supports that implementation of MLTSS has improved access, reduced costs, and facilitated beneficiaries remaining in the community.
-The evidence on impacts of quality of care are mixed; here limitations in data and measures makes direct conclusions challenging. - Evidence to date suggests that provision of HCBS to children with serious emotional disturbances through the Children's System of Care has improved some outcomes, and provision of HCBS to children with intellectual/developmental disabilities has reduced utilization of emergency department and preventable inpatient services. - For children with serious emotional disturbances who would not otherwise be eligible for Medicaid, provision of HCBS through the Children's System of Care appears to have resulted in small increases in some categories of avoidable care utilization, but also in significant decreases in placements in residential treatment centers. - Evidence to date suggests that otherwise Medicaid eligible beneficiaries in the Supports Program have seen reduced preventable hospitalizations.
-To date, no impact has been observed on rates of preventive or follow-up care. - For adults who would not otherwise be eligible for Medicaid, who receive services through the Supports Program, no impact was observed on most quality measures, although rates of HbA1c testing for diabetics did improve. - Medicaid's average cost savings from PSP family enrollment was 60% when compared to ordinary coverage provided under NJ FamilyCare. - The use of Qualified Income Trusts has allowed more individuals receiving long-term care in the community to qualify for Medicaid. - Use of self-attestation to verify transfer of assets has functioned as intended and has not led to any apparent program integrity problems.
+The evidence on impacts of quality of care are mixed; here, limitations in data and measures make direct conclusions challenging. - Evidence to date suggests that provision of HCBS to children with serious emotional disturbances through the Children's System of Care has improved some outcomes, and provision of HCBS to children with intellectual/developmental disabilities has reduced utilization of emergency department and preventable inpatient services. - For children with serious emotional disturbances who would not otherwise be eligible for Medicaid, provision of HCBS through the Children's System of Care appears to have resulted in small increases in some categories of avoidable care utilization, but also in significant decreases in placements in residential treatment centers. - Evidence to date suggests that otherwise Medicaid eligible beneficiaries in the Supports Program have seen reduced preventable hospitalizations.
+To date, no impact has been observed on rates of preventive or follow-up care. - For adults who would not otherwise be eligible for Medicaid, who receive services through the Supports Program, no impact was observed on most quality measures, although rates of HbA1c testing for diabetics did improve. - Medicaid's average cost savings from premium support program family enrollment was 60% when compared to ordinary coverage provided under NJ FamilyCare. - The use of Qualified Income Trusts has allowed more individuals receiving long-term care in the community to qualify for Medicaid. - Use of self-attestation to verify transfer of assets has functioned as intended and has not led to any apparent program integrity problems.

-- The implementation of SUD demonstration elements is associated with increases in utilization of Medication Assisted Treatment and improved follow-up rates after ED visits for alcohol or other drug treatment. - Other hypothesized benefits of the SUD demonstration have not yet been observed, although for some measures this may primarily reflect a lack of sufficient data.
+- The implementation of SUD demonstration elements is associated with increases in utilization of Medication Assisted Treatment and improved follow-up rates after ED visits for alcohol or other drug treatment. - Other hypothesized benefits of the SUD demonstration have not yet been observed, although for some measures, this may primarily reflect a lack of sufficient data.